 A Dance with Dragons

 The small number of ironborn ships left behind in the Fever River are torched by the Ryswells and Dustins.
-Theon Greyjoy convinces the surviving ironborn raiders at Moat Cailin to surrender to Ramsay Bolton, but Ramsay has them executed afterward.
+Theon Greyjoy convinces the surviving ironborn raiders under siege at Moat Cailin to surrender to Ramsay Bolton, but Ramsay has them executed afterward.

-Meanwhile, the bulk of the Iron Fleet sets sail for Essos from the Shield Islands.
+Meanwhile, the 93 remaining ships of the Iron Fleet sets sail for Essos from the Shield Islands.
 During the voyage they capture a merchant ship, the Noble Lady, taking its cargo and adding the ship to the fleet.
 In the Redwyne Straits and along the Dornish coast they capture five other ships—three cogs, a galleas and a galley—making the Iron Fleet number ninety-nine.
 After taking on supplies at the Stepstones, Victarion splits the fleet into three squadrons and sails for Slaver's Bay, with the squadrons to reunite at the Isle of Cedars.
 At Volantis Victarion learns that the Volantene fleet will soon sail against Daenerys.
 The Lord Captain orders his squadron to set sail immediately after they purchase food and water.

 By the time the three squadrons meet at the tip of the Isle of Cedars, however, only forty-five ships have arrived.
 These include twenty-two of Victarion's squadron, fourteen of Ralf the Limper's bigger and slower squadron, which had sailed by Lys, and only nine from Red Ralf Stonehouse's swift squadron, which had sailed to the Basilisk Isles.
 Several straggle back, but some are lost to storms.
 The Iron Fleet captures nine additional ships, but these are merchant vessels and fishing boats not built for war.
 The damaged Shark is left at the Isle of Cedars to alert stragglers that the rest of the fleet has continued toward Meereen.
 The fleet numbers fifty-three to this point minus the Shark.

 The fleet continues its voyage, capturing more cogs and galleys along the way.
-With Moqorro, a priest of R'hllor, now aiding the fleet, the ships make faster progress and should reach Meereen before the fleet of Volantis.
+With Moqorro, a red priest of R'hllor, now aiding the fleet, the ships make faster progress and should reach Meereen before the fleet of Volantis.
 The Iron Fleet currently number sixty-one.

 Ships of the Fleet